ashrrf/QR_AGENT/README.md

 # QR_AGENT
-QR Agent is an intermediate between ATM and QR Server
+QR Agent is an intermediate between ATM Machine and QR Server